 The ankles shouldn’t be neglected when you’re picking out a workout routine.
 If you’re doing plyometrics or HIIT with lots of jumping, your ankles have to absorb the impact of your body mass hitting the ground.
 And if you’re not careful, that will increase your risk of injuries.

 But a good hike will be much gentler on your ankles.
-Granted, they do have to stretch front and back with every step, and they still have to support your bodyweight.
+Granted, they do have to stretch front and back with every step, and they still have to support your body weight.
 But the movements they execute when hiking are much closer to their evolutionary purpose.
+For the top ankle exercises you need to prepare for hiking, see our earlier piece.

 Of course, a bigger weight and an inclined or rolling terrain will make the ankles work harder.
 Some of these factors can even prove dangerous for your ankles, but that problem can easily be solved if you’re wearing proper, supportive shoes.
 So no hiking in flip-flops, consider wearing at least ankle-high boots even if it’s warm out.